simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

 :   Note that this option can be set for each SP in the SP-remote metadata.

+`attributeencodings`
+:   What encoding should be used for the different attributes.
+This is
+    an array which maps attribute names to attribute encodings.
+There are three different encodings:

+:   -   `string`: Will include the attribute as a normal string.
+This is
+        the default.

+:   -   `base64`: Store the attribute as a base64 encoded string.
+This
+        is the default when the `base64attributes`-option is set to `TRUE`.

+:   -   `raw`: Store the attribute without any modifications.
+This
+        makes it possible to include raw XML in the response.

+:   Note that this option also exists in the SP-remote metadata, and
+    any value in the SP-remote metadata overrides the one configured in the IdP metadata.

 `attributes.NameFormat`
 :   What value will be set in the Format field of attribute
     statements.
 This parameter can be configured multiple places, and